roslov/queue-bundle/README.md

         // Refresh entity manager if used (`$this->em->clear()`)...

         $dto = $this->serializer->deserialize($msg->getBody());
-        // `$dto` will be automatically detected based on payload type.
+        // `$dto` will be automatically detected based on a payload type.

         // Process DTO...